Khovanskii bases, higher rank valuations and tropical geometry: Introduction

 We now explain the main results of the paper in some detail.
 Let us go back to the non-graded case and as before let $A$ be a finitely generated $\k$-algebra and domain with Krull dimension $d$.
 Throughout we use the following notation and definitions: Let $\B = \{b_1, \ldots, b_n\}$ be a set of algebra generators for $A$.
 The set $\B$ determines a surjective homomorphism $\pi: \k[x_1, \ldots, x_n] \to A$ defined by $\pi(x_i) = b_i$, $i=1, \ldots, n$, which we refer to as a presentation of $A$.
 Let $I$ be the kernel of the homomorphism $\pi$.
 Recall that the the tropical variety $\T(I)$ is the set of all $\u \in \Q^n$ such that the corresponding initial ideal $\In_\u(I)$ contains no monomials.\footnote{Conceptually it is more appropriate to talk about the tropical variety of an ideal in a Laurent polynomial algebra as opposed to a polynomial algebra.
 So in fact, instead of tropical variety of the ideal $I$ one should consider the tropical variety of the ideal generated by $I$ in the Laurent polynomial algebra $\k[x_1^\pm, \ldots, x_n^\pm]$.
 The tropical variety then encodes the behavior at infinity of the subscheme defined by this ideal in all possible toric completions of the ambient torus $\Gm^n$.} One knows that the tropical variety $\T(I)$ has a fan structure coming from the Gr\"obner fan of the homogenization of $I$ (\cite[Chapter 2]{MSt}).
-In particular, each open cone $C \subset \T(I)$ has an associated initial ideal $\In_C(I)$ (see Section \ref{sec-groebner}).\footnote{By an open cone we mean a cone that coincides with its relative interior.} {We also recall that the Gr\"obner region $\GR(I)$ is the set of all $u \in \Q^n$ for which there is a term order $>$ with $\In_{>}(\In_u(I)) = \In_{>}(I)$.
-The Gr\"obner region always contains the negative orthant $\Q_{\leq 0}^n$.}
+In particular, each open cone $C \subset \T(I)$ has an associated initial ideal $\In_C(I)$ (see Section \ref{sec-groebner}).\footnote{By an open cone we mean a cone that coincides with its relative interior.}